homanchou/xr/book/4-Meetin-Room-Communications.md

 ### Summary

 In this chapter we enabled room specific communications using Phoenix channels.
-We created a RoomChannel that responded to incoming messages and pushed responses back to the client.
+Using the built in Phoenix generators, we created a UserSocket and a RoomChannel that responds to incoming messages and pushes responses back to the client.
+We piggybacked the UserSocket onto the existing liveview socket then customized the RoomChannel to accept any room_id.
 In the client we wrote channel subscriptions using `channel.on` to respond to messages coming from the server and responded by printing something to the console.log.
+We created sticky a user_id for every visitor.
 We then secured the socket and channel by passing a user_token to the front-end and then back to the server for verification.
-In the process we also created sticky user_ids for each visitor.